dracor-org/dracor-oxygen-framework/README.md

 ## Usage

-This Framework can be added as an add-on to the Oxygen XML Editor as follows:
+This framework can be added as an add-on to the Oxygen XML Editor as follows:

 * Under "Options" > "Preferences" > "Add-ons" add the URL https://dracor-org.github.io/dracor-oxygen-framework/updateSite.xml to the